-However, one’s perspective on DUA may be tied to one’s existing relationship with urban agriculture.
+However, one's perspective on DUA may be tied to one's existing relationship with urban agriculture.
 Through technology, digital urban agriculture has increased production, but it too has introduced a barrier to participation.
-Carolan discovers community-based stakeholders believe DUA impinges on urban agriculture, exploiting it for economic gain and gentrifying agricultural practices.
+Carolan discovers that community-based stakeholders believe DUA impinges on urban agriculture, exploiting it for economic gain and gentrifying agricultural practices.

-Whereas funding could support existing — albeit smaller-scale — agriculture or reinvest other community assets, it is instead put toward DUA.
+Whereas funding could support existing — albeit smaller-scale — agriculture or reinvest in other community assets, it is instead put toward DUA.